 Graduate Faculty Membership

-Graduate faculty membership is determined by the Graduate Council and director of the William J. Doré, Sr. School of Graduate Studies in accordance with University policy for graduate faculty membership.
-Tenured and tenure-track faculty seeking Associate Member or Full Member graduate faculty status must meet SACSCOC qualifications for teaching graduate-level coursework and demonstrate positive performance in research/creative scholarship, professional activities and University Service.
+Graduate faculty membership is determined by the Graduate Council and director of the William J. Doré, Sr. School of Graduate Studies in accordance with the Graduate Faculty Policy.
+Tenured and tenure-track faculty seeking Associate Member or Full Member graduate faculty status must meet SACSCOC qualifications for teaching graduate-level coursework and demonstrate positive performance in research/creative scholarship, professional activities, and University Service.
 Tenured and tenure-track faculty members must submit the Application for Graduate Faculty Membership to the Graduate Council for consideration.

 For more information, refer to the Graduate Faculty Policy on the University Policies webpage.